-So what is this new concept of value added tax that is so much talked about in UAE these days?
-Why is this causing so many apprehensions in the mind of stakeholders?
-In this article we will explain you in detail about its definition, implementation, and effects on UAE taxation system as well as on overall economy.
+What was the concept of VAT that was so much talked about in the UAE those days?
+Why is VAT still causing apprehensions in the mind of stakeholders?
+In this article, we explain its definition, implementation, and effects on the UAE taxation system and economy.

-The fact is that UAE is new to this form of taxation as VAT is one of the most common types of tax which has been in effect in over more than 150 nations.
-Most of the expatriates may be aware of this form as they pay that in their home countries.
-However this new change has caused discomfort and confusion in the minds of consumers and businesses alike.
+Back in 2018, the United Arab Emirates was new to this form of taxation.
+As one of the most common corporate taxes, VAT was in use in 175 nations by June 2023.
+Most of the expatriates are aware of VAT as they pay that in their home countries.
+However, this taxation change caused discomfort and confusion in the minds of consumers and businesses alike on its introduction.

 What is VAT?

-Value added tax (VAT) is an indirect tax calculated at each stage of the supply chain from production to sales.
-It is one of the most common types of consumption tax that is charged on value added to the goods and services along each step in the production or delivery of good or service.
-The ultimate VAT cost has to be borne by final consumers while businesses play the role of tax collector on behalf on government as they collect and account for it.
+Value-added tax (VAT) is an indirect tax calculated at each stage of the supply chain from production to sales.
+It is one of the most common types of consumption tax that is assessed on value added to the goods/services.
+The consumers the ultimate cost of the final VAT.
+While businesses play the role of tax collector on behalf on government as they collect and account for it.

 Why is VAT implemented?

 VAT is levied in order to increase revenues for the government.
-Primarily, the decision to diversify income resources primarily came due to the developments that were negatively affecting the government such as reduction of income from oil revenues as a result of sharp decline in oil prices.
+Primarily, the decision to diversify income resources with VAT came due to the developments that were negatively affecting the UAE.
+For example, reduction of income from petroleum revenues as a result of sharp decline in oil prices.
 Other countries in the Gulf Cooperation Council (GCC) cam onboard for VAT due to the same reason.

-- Ideally, VAT will trigger a strong incentive for people to earn more meanwhile encouraging customers to start savings and prevent excessive or unnecessary spending.
+- Meanwhile, it encourages customers to start savings and prevent excessive or unnecessary spending.

-- The revenues collected will be consistent because the consumption of basic commodity products and services will continue.
+- The revenues from VAT will keep boosting due to the increasing consumption of basic commodity products and services.

-- A list of 100 food items, health, education, bicycles, and social services are exempted from Value Added Tax.
+- A list of 100 food items including health, education, bicycles, and social services are exempted from VAT.

-Even after the implementation of VAT, UAE is still tax free in many ways as there is no tax on salaries.
-There are various free zones across UAE which are tax free and offer 100% foreign ownership as well as ease of doing business.
+Even after the implementation of VAT, UAE is still tax-free in many ways as there is no tax on salaries.
+Various free zones across UAE are tax free and offer 100% foreign ownership as well as ease of doing business.
 The government is putting its considerable efforts to put the effects of VAT on common man to a minimum.

-Businesses will serve as tax collection agent.
-It is vital for them to understand their part in terms of registration and compliance as UAE government has reserved its right to penalize from a minimum of AED 500 to as much as 5 times overdue VAT amount.
+Businesses are serving as tax collection agent for VAT.
+It is vital for them to understand their part in terms of registration and compliance.
+UAE government has can penalize from a minimum of AED 500 to as much as 5 times overdue VAT amount.
 So in terms of registration, companies have to keep in mind these points during 2024.

-- Companies in UAE that have annual turnover of AED 375,000 will be obliged to register under VAT system.
+- Companies in the UAE that have annual turnover of AED 375,000 have to register under VAT system.

-- Companies that have annual turnover between AED 187,500 and AED 375,000 also have an option to register voluntarily in order to avail VAT’s advantages.
+- Businesses that have annual turnover between AED 187,500 and AED 375,000 can register voluntarily in order to avail VAT’s advantages.

 - Eventually, it will be compulsory for all businesses to be registered under this system when it will go into next phase, regardless of the reported revenues.

 Registration for VAT system is the first step for businesses.
-The next phase is another crucial procedure that is keeping of records, keeping up book of accounts using VAT compliance accounting software, lodgment of VAT returns after every 3 months and how this new law affects the pricing of goods and services given to customers.
+The next phase is keeping of records, and keeping up book of accounts using VAT compliance accounting software.
+Lodgment of VAT returns after every 3 months verifies the number of goods and services given to customers.

-Being one of the leading consultant agencies of UAE, We at KWS urge you to get your business solutions from us.
+As the leading consultant agency of UAE, we at KWS urge you to get your business advisory from us.
 We do all the paperwork and legal procedures that can save a lot for your company.
-Our team at KWS is expert in developing business models and performing all the company formation work for your business in UAE.
+Our team at KWS is expert in employing all business models.